Question Formation and Analysis

 Leading Discussion: Keyword Entry

 ...
 It is not a dictionary or glossary of a particular academic subject.
 It is not a series of footnotes to dictionary histories or definitions of a number of words.
 It is, rather, the record of an inquiry into a vocabulary: a shared body of words and meanings in our most general discussions, in English, of the practices and institutions which we group as culture and society ...
 I called these words Keywords in two connected senses: they are significant, binding words in certain activities and their interpretation; they are significant, indicative words in certain forms of thought.
 Certain uses bound together certain ways of seeing culture and society, not least in these two most general words.
 Certain other uses seemed to me to open up issues and problems, in the same general area, of which we all needed to be very much more conscious.
-Notes on a list of words; analyses of certain formations: these were other elements of an active vocabulary — a way of recording, investigating and presenting problems of meaning in the area in which the meanings of culture and society have formed. (our emphasis, p.
+Notes on a list of words; analyses of certain formations: these were other elements of an active vocabulary — a way of recording, investigating and presenting problems of meaning in the area in which the meanings of culture and society have formed. (emphasis mine, p.
 13)

 One of Williams most noted keyword entries was 'culture.'